-If you are a grower or farmer and would like to install our soil sensors in your crops, please contact Entelechy for information on your local dealers, and integrating our probes into your existing or new telemetry system.
+If you are a grower or farmer and would like to install our soil sensors, please contact Entelechy for information on your local dealers, and integrating our probes into your existing or new telemetry system.
+Alternatively, simply ask your trusted local agronomer or agtech provider to source EnviroPro for your new or current monitoring system.

 Telemetry Dealers / Agricultural Suppliers